-URL's redirection which can also be said as URL forwarding is simply redirecting a user to some other URL than what was promised earlier.
-URL's redirection is very common phenomena in SEO and you should be aware of why and how to redirect a website URL.
-Redirecting a user from one URL to another can sometimes give a poor user experience as the user may land up on an unexpected page but it is still better than landing on a broken page.
-To ensure that the user lands on one of the legitimate pages of the website, you have to implement redirection in website.
+URL redirection, which can also be said to be URL forwarding, is simply redirecting a user to another URL than what was promised earlier.
+URL redirection is a very common phenomenon in SEO, and you should be aware of why and how to redirect a website URL.
+Redirecting a user from one URL to another can sometimes give a poor user experience as the user may land on an unexpected page, but it is still better than landing on a broken page.
+To ensure that the user lands on one of the legitimate pages of the website, you have to implement redirection in the website.

-As the name suggests, the difference is basically whether the redirect is temporary or permanent.
-In temporary redirect, you might restore the original URL in the future while you will not do this for a permanent redirect.
+As the name suggests, the difference is whether the redirect is temporary or permanent.
+In a temporary redirect you might restore the original URL in the future, while you will not do this for a permanent redirect.

-A permanent redirect is also called 301 Redirect and a temporary redirect is called 302 Redirect.
-Permanent redirects are mostly used as they pass the complete link juice to the redirected link which impacts SEO.
+A permanent redirect is also called 301 Redirect, and a temporary redirect is called 302 Redirect.
+Permanent redirects are mostly used as they pass the full link juice to the redirected link, which impacts SEO.

-Let’s look at some reasons why URL redirection is employed in SEO in the first place.
+Let's look at why URL redirection is employed in SEO in the first place.
 Some reasons are:

-You might be looking to send a page URL to people either through email or through text.
-Sending long URLs would look pretty ridiculous and not practical and you may even be afraid of being taken for a technological laggard.
+You should send a page URL to people through email or text.
+Sending long URLs would look ridiculous and impractical, and you may even be afraid of being taken for a technological laggard.

 A URL like https://example.com/product/category/dresses/category_B/subcategory_C/Foo/ can be replaced with https://example.com/Foo and still get you to the same page.